Why write a marketing research brief?

 Background to brief

 First, describe the problem you wish to solve i.e. what makes this brief necessary.
 Include any relevant context, for example, what has already been done, what information you have, why you wish to conduct research now, and how the issue or challenge fits with any other initiatives within the company.

-Next, explain your business objectives such as to increase sales, attract lapsed customers.
+Next, explain your business (or marketing) objectives such as to increase sales, attract lapsed customers.
 Be as specific as you can.

 Then, describe the purpose of, or expected outcomes from conducting this piece of work.
 Specifically, what decisions do you wish to make?
 Perhaps to revitalise your brand, or create a product or campaign?

 Market research objectives